Coot Club: Plot summary

 Tom, Port, and Starboard join the crew of the Teasel, and together with Mrs Barrable and her pug William, the children teach Dick and Dorothea the basics of sailing up and down the Broads.
-The women of the party sleep in Teasel and Tom and Dick share Tom's small sailing boat Titmouse.
+The females of the party sleep in Teasel, while Tom and Dick share Tom's small sailing boat Titmouse.
 Dick shares the Coot Club's keen interest in local bird life, and Dorothea uses the voyage as fodder for her new story, "Outlaw Of The Broads", based on the Hullabaloos' vow to catch Tom.
 They chase the crew of the Teasel all over the Broads.
-Through a piece of imprudence on the part of Mrs Barrable, Teasel and Titmouse are caught on a falling tide on Breydon Water and go aground, just too far apart to be able to pass things between them.
-William the pug is encouraged to make a heroic journey across the mud towing a thread, by which a rope is hauled across to share food, without which some of the party would have had to go unfed for 12 hours.
+Through a piece of imprudence on the part of Mrs Barrable, Teasel and Titmouse are caught on a falling tide on Breydon Water and go aground, within shouting distance of each other, but just a little too far apart to be able to pass things between them.
+William the pug is encouraged to make a heroic journey across the mud towing a thread, by which a rope and heaving-line are hauled across to rig a makeshift zip-line trolley to transport food between the two vessels, without which most of the party would have had to go unfed for 12 hours.

 They are still stranded on the mud when the Margoletta arrives.
 There is no escape, but the Hullabaloos, in their joy at running their quarry to earth, manage to crash the Margoletta into a wooden marker post, holing her hull and putting the crew in danger of drowning.
 At that moment the Death and Glories appear, having rowed all the way from Horning to warn Tom of the Hullabaloos' approach.
 They conduct a dramatic rescue, and are rewarded by the owners of the Margoletta with a salvage award which enables them to refurbish their vessel.
-The Hullabaloos depart without thanking their rescuers, and Tom can return home in the knowledge that the reputation of the doctor's family is intact.
-It turns out that the Hullabaloos were alerted to Tom's whereabouts by George Owdon, a Horning youth who makes money by selling birds' eggs to collectors, and who therefore has no love for the Coot Club.
+The indignantly-fuming Hullabaloos depart in humiliated disgrace without thanking their rescuers, and Tom can return home in the knowledge that the reputation of the doctor's family is intact.
+It turns out that the Hullabaloos were alerted to Tom's whereabouts by George Owdon, a late-teens Horning youth who selfishly makes money by selling birds' eggs to collectors, and who therefore has no love for the Coot Club.
 This rivalry is the subject of the sequel, The Big Six.